anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/getting-started.md

 ## Tooltip

-You can use tooltip for the bullet chart by setting the `Enable` property to true in `Tooltip`.
+You can use tooltip for the Bullet Chart by setting the `Enable` property to true in `Tooltip`.

 {% aspTab template="bullet-chart/getting-started/tooltip", sourceFiles="tooltip.cs" %}